maurinl26/dwarf-p-ice3/docs/translation_options.md

     l465 to l475 removed in mode_ice4_sedimentation_split.F90
     l486 to l489 removed in mode_ice4_sedimentation_split.F90
     l504 to l512 removed in mode_ice4_sedimentation_split.F90
     l517 to l526 removed in mode_ice4_sedimentation_split.F90

 - OSEDIM_BEARD = .False. meaning electric forces have no effect on sedimentation PEFIELDW

 - #ifdef REPRO48 set to True
+    REPRO48 is a flag to keep consistent results with cy48 It has been chosen to keep RERPO48 to True because it enforces a more compatible version of RainIce with operational settings

+    To date (19-02-2024) the operational cycles runs with REPRO48 set to True